Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

-where ${\bf Pa}^z_i$ and ${\bf Ch}^z_i$ are the sets of parents and children of node $\vz_i$ in $\mG^{z}$, respectively, while ${\bf Ch}^a_\ell$ is the set of children of $\va_\ell$ in $\mG^a$. \end{restatable} The following proposition shows that when $\mG$ satisfies the above criterion, the set of models that are $\eqcon^{\va,\vz}$-equivalent to $\vtheta$ is equal to the set of models that are $\eqperm$-equivalent to $\vtheta$, thus allowing complete disentanglement.
+The following proposition shows that when $\mG$ satisfies the above criterion, the set of models that are $\eqcon^{\va,\vz}$-equivalent to $\vtheta$ is equal to the set of models that are $\eqperm$-equivalent to $\vtheta$, thus allowing complete disentanglement.
 See Appendix~\ref{sec:connect_lachapelle2022} for a proof.

 \begin{restatable}[Complete disentanglement as a special case]{proposition}{CompleteDisentanglement} Let $\vtheta := (\bff, p, \mG)$ and $\hat{\vtheta}:= (\hat \bff,\hat p, \hat \mG)$ be two models satisfying Assumptions~\ref{ass:diffeomorphism}, \ref{ass:cond_indep} \& \ref{ass:graph}.
 If $\vtheta \eqcon^{\vz,\va} \hat\vtheta$ and $\mG$ satisfies Assumption~\ref{def:graph_crit}, then $\vtheta \eqperm \hat\vtheta$. \end{restatable}